infiniflow/infinity/docs/references/pysdk_api_reference.md

 - **weighted_sum-specific options**: *Optional*
   Settings when employing Weighted Sum for reranking.
-  - `"weights"`: Specifies the weight for each retrieval path.
-For example, `{"weights": "1,2,0.5"}` sets weights of `1`, `2`, and `0.5` for the first, second, and third retrieval paths, respectively.
-The default weight of each retrieval path is `1.0`.
-If `"weight"` is not specified, all retrieval paths will be assiged the default weight of `1.0`.
+  - `"weights"`: Specifies the weight for each retrieval way.
+For example, `{"weights": "1,2,0.5"}` sets weights of `1`, `2`, and `0.5` for the first, second, and third retrieval ways, respectively.
+The default weight of each retrieval way is `1.0`.
+If `"weight"` is not specified, all retrieval ways will be assiged the default weight of `1.0`.

 - **match_tensor-specific options**: *Optional*
   Settings when employing match_tensor for reranking.